A pandemic of corruption: $40 masks, questionable contracts, rice-stealing bureaucrats mar coronavirus response

 Fernando Carrillo, Colombia’s inspector general, said coronavirus-related investigations, most related to blatant overpricing, have been launched in 14 states.
 In Cesar state, Quintero forced the issue of lucrative food contracts struck under Gov. Luis Alberto Monsalvo Gnecco.

 The local station Radio Guatapuri ran stories on Quintero’s complaint, and state officials released an itemized list detailing the costs of the goods in the food boxes.
-It turned out, for example, the state was paying $2.81 for 250 grams of coffee that retailed for $1.20 at Quintero’s grocery.
+It turned out, for example, the state was paying $2.81 for 250 grams of coffee that retailed for $1.20 at Quintero’s grocery store.

 Monsalvo Gnecco declined to comment.